mesgu002/bluetooth_project/README.md

 # bluetooth_project
-A simple hello world program to help me understand bluetooth connection
+A simple hello world program to help me understand bluetooth connection in C++